Visual Snow Initiative

 The main characteristic of VSS is the constant perception of visual snow, which appears as static, flickering dots or flashing lights seen 24/7, whether the eyes are open or closed.
 Many describe it as trying to see through a snowstorm or a shaken snow globe.
 However, VSS typically involves more than just visual snow.
 Those with VSS commonly experience a range of other persistent, debilitating visual and non-visual symptoms.
 The condition is estimated to affect 2-3% percent of the global population and can impact people of all ages.

-The Visual Snow Initiative (VSI) is a nonprofit organization that was created to raise global awareness, enhance education, develop resources, advocate for recognition, advance treatment development, and support research for Visual Snow Syndrome.
+The Visual Snow Initiative (VSI) is a nonprofit organization that was created to establish global awareness, education, recognition, resources, and research for Visual Snow Syndrome.
 To date, VSI has been contacted by individuals affected by VSS in over 93 countries.
 Together, we can take action to drive progress for VSS.

 What is Visual Snow Syndrome?